SinaLab/sinatools/docs/source/installation.rst

 Install using pip
 ^^^^^^^^^^^^^^^^^

-To install nlptools, run this command in your terminal:
+To install sinatools, run this command in your terminal:

 .. code-block:: console

-    $ pip install nlptools
+    $ pip install sinatools

-This is the preferred method to install nlptools, as it will always install the most recent stable release.
+This is the preferred method to install sinatools, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.